day8/re-frame/docs/WIP/README.md

 is a function `f` of the app state `s`.  **Over time**, when `s` changes, `f` will be called again to compute new `v`, forever keeping `v` up to date with the current `s`.

-Given domino 3 changed application state, `s`, dominos 4 and 5 are about re-running `f` so as to produce a new `v` which shows this change.
+In our case, it is domino 3 which changes `s`, the application state, so dominos 4 and 5 are conceptually about re-running `f` so as to produce a new `v`.

-The mechanics of this are as follows (do not be alarmed by the terminology): domino 4 is a de-duplicated signal graph which reactivity queries application state, while domino 5 involves the reactive, declarative rendering of views using React/Reagent.
-You'll see nice simple code in a minute.
+Except, of course, it is more subtle than that.
+There is no one `f` to run, there may be many functions which collectively build the overall DOM, and only part of `s` may change at any one time, so only part of the DOM need be updated.

+Domino 4 is a novel, simple and efficient de-duplicated signal graph which runs query functions on the application state, `s`, efficiently computing reactive, multi-layered, "materialised views" of `s`.

+And, finally, Domino 5 are view functions (Reagent/React) which turn data into DOM reactively (efficiently & declaratively).
+The data is supplied by the query functions in domino 4.

+Do not be alarmed by any terminology which isunfamiliar, you'll see how simple the code is shortly.

 ### A Dominoes Walk Through

-Imagine the following scenario: the user clicks the delete button for the 3rd item in a list.
+Imagine the following scenario: the user sees a list of items, and clicks the delete button for the 3rd item in a list.
 In response, what happens within a re-frame app?

 The 5 domino cascade:

-1. The click handler for that button uses the re-frame supplied function, `dispatch`, to send an `event`, which might look like this `[:delete-item 2]`.
+1. The on-click handler for that button uses the re-frame supplied function, `dispatch`, to send an `event`, which might look like this `[:delete-item 2]`.
    Yes, that's a vector of two elements.
 2. The `event handler` (function) associated with `:delete-item` (the first element of the event) is called to compute what the `effect` of the `event` should be.
 In this case, it computes that new application state should result (this state will not include the deleted item).
 3. an `effect handler` (function) resets application state to the newly computed value.
-4. a query (function) over the application state is called (reactively), computing a new result (containing no 3rd item!).
+4. a query (function) over the application state is called (reactively), computing a new list of items (result) containing no 3rd item!).
 5. a view (function) is called to re-compute DOM (reactively), because the query state to which it is subscribed has changed.

 At this point, the re-frame app returns to a quiescent state, waiting for the next event.
 When one comes, a similar 5 domino cascade will happen again.

 ### A Simple Loop Of Simple Functions

-**Each of these dominoes are simple, pure functions** which can be be described, understood and tested independently (other than domino 3).
+**Each of the dominoes you supply are simple, pure functions** which can be be described, understood and tested independently (other than domino 3).
 They take data, transform it and return new data.

 The loop itself is utterly predictable and very mechanical in operation.
 So, there's a regularity, simplicity and certainty to how a re-frame app goes about its business, which leads, in turn, to a great ease in reasoning and debugging.

-**At this point you know 50% of re-frame.**  Sure, there's some detail to fill in,
-but the core concepts are known to you.

 ## It Leverages Data